-No Name (Date of birth; Age) Career sun and imports nmary, positions and assignments in the Company ant positions concurrently held at other companies 6 (Date of birth; Age) Hirokazu Hikosaka (December 2, 1960; 62) [Reappointment] [Outside Director] [Independent Director] Gender: Male Number of years as Director of the Company: 6 years (at the conclusion of the Meeting) Attendance at the Board of Directors Meetings: 17/17 (100%) Number of shares of the Company actually held: 2,000 Number of shares of the and imports April 1983 April 1992 April 1999 April 2005 June 2006 June 2010 April 2014 June 2015 June 2017 April 2019 Joined Asahi Shinkin Bank (resigned in March 1985) Admitted as attorney and joined Nakajima Law Office (current Akanekusa Law Office) (current position) Commissioner, Kanto Federation of Bar Associations Executive Commissioner, Japan Federation of Bar Associations Outside Director, Adways Inc. Audit & Supervisory Board Member, Adways Inc. (retired in March 2022) Vice President, Tokyo Bar Association Audit & Supervisory Board Member of the Company Director of the Company (current position) Vice President, Kanto Federation of Bar Associations (retired in March 2020) Company potentially held: 0 la Dinacton and avanviage of armacted noted

-[Reason for nominating as a candidate for Outside Director and overview of expected role] Although Hirokazu Hikosaka has had no experience of directly engaging in corporate management, he has professional expertise and abundant experience as a lawyer, as well as specialized knowledge regarding internal control and governance, etc. from his business experience hitherto.
+No Name (Date of birth: Age) Career summ nary, positions and assignments in the Company No (Date of birth; Age) (Date of birth; Age) Career sumn and importan April 1983 April 1992 April 2005 June 2006 June 2010 April 2014 June 2017 April 2019 hary, positions and assignments in the Company it positions concurrently held at other companies Joined Asahi Shinkin Bank (resigned in March 1985) Admitted as attorney and joined Nakajima Law Office (current Akanekusa Law Office) (current position) Commissioner, Kanto Federation of Bar Associations Executive Commissioner, Japan Federation of Bar Associations Outside Director, Adways Inc. (retired in March 2022) Vice President, Tokyo Bar Association Audit & Supervisory Board Member, Adways Inc. (retired in March 2022) Vice President, Tokyo Bar Association Audit & Supervisory Board Member of the Company Director of the Company (current position) Vice President, Kanto Federation of Bar Associations (retired in March 2020) Attendance at the Board of Directors Meetings: 14/14 (100%) Number of shares of the Company actually held: 2,200 Number of shares of the Company potentially held: 0 [Reason for nominating as a candidate for Outside Director and overview of expected role] Although Hirokazu Hikosaka has had no experience of directly engaging in corporate management, he has professional expertise and abundant experience as a lawyer, as well as specialized knowledge regarding internal control and governance, etc. from his business experience hitherto.
 Since his assumption of the Director position, he has provided valuable advice and supervision on the management of the Company from an independent and objective standpoint.
 Going forward, he is expected to continue providing advice and supervision by utilizing his specialized knowledge based on his abundant expertise and experience.
 The Company reappoints him as a candidate for Outside Director based on its judgment that he qualifies for this position from the viewpoint of ensuring transparent decision making by the Board of Directors and reinforcing the supervisory functions thereon.

-As Hirokazu Hikosaka satisfies the "Independence Criteria for Outside Director/Outside Audit & Supervisory Board Member" stipulated by the Company, the Company judges that he maintains independence from the Company.
-There are no interests including personal, capital and transactional relationships between Akanekusa Law Office, at which he works as a lawyer, and the Company.
+[View on independence] As Hirokazu Hikosaka satisfies the "Independence Criteria for Outside Director/Outside Audit & Supervisory Board Member" st independence from the Compa tipulated by the Con ny.
+There are no inte npany, the Company judges that he maintains erests including personal, capital and transactional hich he works as a lawyer, and the Company.